 Advanced Placement is an alternative curriculum to WACE to the IB Diploma Programme, for students in Years 11 & 12.

 Established over 40 years ago by the U.S. College Board, Advanced Placement (AP) courses are designed to expose able and motivated High School students to first-year university-level academic material.

-The AP is considered the standard for academic excellence in the U.S., which more than 50% of high schools currently participate in.
-AP students demonstrate to universities and colleges that they have learned a subject in greater depth, are motivated to take challenging courses, and have acquired the type of study skills necessary for successful study in college.
-AP course completion can also lead to significant financial savings, as more than 1,400 US colleges and universities award up to a full year’s credit to students presenting successful grades on AP exams.
+The AP is considered the benchmark for academic excellence in the U.S., with more than 50% of high schools currently participating.
+AP students demonstrate to universities and colleges that they have learnt a subject in greater depth, are motivated to take challenging courses, and have acquired the study skills necessary for successful study in college.
+AP course completion can also lead to significant financial savings, as more than 1,400 U.S. colleges and universities award up to a full year’s credit to students presenting successful grades on AP exams.

 The International School of Western Australia is currently the only Australian Secondary School to offer the Advanced Placement to students.

 Students who achieve a satisfactory score on AP examinations can receive credit at most American universities.
 In addition, approximately 300 international world-class universities accept AP grades in the admissions process.
 Included in that illustrious list are Western Australia’s own University of Western Australia, Curtin University, and Edith Cowan University.

 The AP is fully recognised in the United States and Canada, where approximately 3,000 colleges and universities take part in the program.
 The vast majority of universities who receive AP grades grant credit or advanced placement for successful examination results.
 Students can earn anywhere from one college credit hour to sophomore standing, depending on the number of AP exams they have taken and the grades earned.
 AP students who are applying to universities are advised to inquire directly at the university concerning its respective AP policy.